Cebu Institute of Medicine

 Cebu Institute of Medicine (CIM) is a private medical school located in Cebu City, Philippines.
-The medical school is affiliated with the Velez College.
+The medical school is affiliated with, but autonomous from, Velez College.

 Both are located adjacent to each other in F. Ramos Street.
 Its primary base hospital is the Cebu Velez General Hospital, which is also located in the F. Ramos Street.

 History

-The Cebu Institute of Medicine is a non-stock, non-profit institution established in June 1957, then known as Cebu Institute of Technology, College of Medicine (CIT – College of Medicine).
-Its pioneering class of 33 students graduated in 1962 from the then five-year curriculum.
+The Cebu Institute of Medicine (CIM) is a non-stock, non-profit institution established in June 1957 as the Cebu Institute of Technology, College of Medicine (CIT–College of Medicine).
+Its pioneering class of 33 students graduated in 1962 under the then five-year curriculum.

-In 1966, CIT – College of Medicine became an affiliate of Velez College serving as its medical school arm under a new name: Cebu Institute of Medicine (CIM).
-Dr. Jacinto Velez, Sr. became its first dean.
+In 1966, the CIT–College of Medicine became affiliated with Velez College and served as its medical school under the name Cebu Institute of Medicine (CIM).
+Dr. Jacinto Velez Sr. became its first dean.

-Velez College was founded by Epifania Mendoza Velez with the support of Dr. Jacinto Velez, Sr. who was then the Chairman of the Board of Trustees of its predecessor the Cebu (Velez) General Hospital School of Nursing in school year 1952–1953.
-Velez College was incorporated on March 28, 1966 and the College of Nursing was opened in 1968–1969 with its first batch of graduates in March 1973.
-The College of Arts and Sciences (then College of Liberal Arts) was opened in 1966–1967; College of Medical Technology in 1967–1968; and College of Physical Therapy and Occupational Therapy in 1992–1993.
+Velez College was founded by Epifania Mendoza Velez with the support of Dr. Jacinto Velez Sr., who had served as chairman of the board of trustees of its predecessor, the Cebu (Velez) General Hospital School of Nursing, during the 1952–1953 school year.
+Velez College was incorporated on March 28, 1966.
+Its College of Liberal Arts was opened in 1966–1967, followed by the College of Medical Technology in 1967–1968 and the College of Nursing in 1968–1969, with the latter's first batch of graduates completing their studies in March 1973.
+The College of Physical Therapy and Occupational Therapy was established in 1992–1993.

-CIM had initial graduates of 33 students in 1962 and since then it has produced 4778 graduates as of 2008.
-Of these graduates 36 were with honors and 123 were board topnotchers.
+CIM's pioneering class consisted of 33 students in 1962.
+By 2008, the institution had produced 4,778 graduates, including 36 graduates with honors and 123 board topnotchers.

-In February 1987, CIM was classified by the Board on Medical Education as Level IV, the highest category for medical institutions.
+In February 1987, CIM was classified as a Level IV institution by the Board on Medical Education, the highest category for medical institutions.

-In April 1996, the Commission on Higher Education has identified CIM as one of the three Center of Excellence for Medicine.
-The Commission on Higher Education has granted CIM an autonomous status in September 2001.
+In April 1996, the Commission on Higher Education identified CIM as one of three Centers of Excellence in Medicine.
+In September 2001, the Commission on Higher Education granted CIM autonomous status.
 The institution is also accredited by PAASCU.